flourishingkitchen.com

 Ingredients

-• 1 medium butternut squash.
+• 1 small butternut squash.

-• 1 medium-large carrot.
+• 1 large carrot.

 • 4 tablespoons of pomegranate seeds.